weiganghuang/holops-1803/task4.md

     ```

 1. Define `redeploySrs` in `Reconcile` class.
 It performs the same
-    operation via maapi as we have done at Task 3: (**Service discovery
+    operation via maapi as we have done at Scenario 4: (**Service discovery
     and reconciliation B: Reset** ); perform service
     redeploy with option of reconcile for each L2Vpn service instance:
     ```